How Do Spherical Black Holes Grow Monopole Hair?: Scalar Gauss Bonnet Theory and Growth of Scalar Hair

 In order to better understand at which point the scalar field begins to grow, we also calculate the amount of radial energy flux contained in the scalar field.
 We do this by computing the analogue of the Poynting flux in electromagnetism, namely

 Since a change in the scalar field will yield an associated energy flux, we can use this quantity to track the evolution of the scalar field.
 The resulting evolution is shown in the right panel of Fig. \ref{fig:numerical_collapse}.
 Since the dynamical coordinate evolution in the simulation leads to a tilting of light cones close to the center of the star, we also show an out-going null geodesic (light blue curve), in order to show when changes inside the star propagate to the surface.
-We can see that the initial formation of the event horizon triggers a change in the scalar field, in terms of an out-going energy flux.
+We can see that the initial change in the scalar field, measured in terms of an out-going energy flux, is caused by the contraction in the center of the star.
+However, the main growth phase of the scalar field does not happen until the event horizon has formed.
+This can most easily be seen by the maximum (out-going) scalar flux on the horizon, as marked by a black dot in Fig. \ref{fig:numerical_collapse}.
 We emphasize, that although we are numerically evolving the interior of the BH, everything within the event horizon (blue curve) is causally disconnected from the exterior solution.
 However, we can also see that this initial flux does not reach the surface until some time later, around $t \approx 80\, M$.
 At this time, the star has not yet completely collapsed to a BH, and the $r^{-1}$ term of the scalar field has not yet grown, as is revealed by a comparison with the left panel.
 In terms of the energy flux, no apparent transition can be seen later on.
-The peak of the out-going energy flux (black dot) is reached only after the entire star has been swallowed.
+The peak of the out-going energy flux (black dot) is reached only when the entire star is about to be swallowed.